Teejay128/agentbase-chat/tutorial/tutorial.md

 ```

 ### Chat Sub Components
-The sub components within the `<FullChatApp/>` are not our main convern for this article, so we will simply breeze to them:
+The sub components within `<FullChatApp>` each play specific parts in the application:

 - Chat Sidebar: This manages user sessions and conversations.
 	```js